Trusted for Management Training by America’s Best Managed Companies for Over 30 Years

 “The harder I work, the more luck I have.”

-In 2005, an executive editor at Wiley was looking for a book on how to manage problem employees.
-Using a relatively new service called Google, he searched “how to manage problem employees” and Glenn’s name came up.
+Wiley was looking for a book on how to manage problem employees.
+They Googles “How to manage problem employees” and Glenn’s name came up more than anyone else.

-Because he was on the road over 200 nights a year teaching seminars on the subject, his blue collar work ethic made him one of the “luckiest” guys in the world.
+Because he was on the road over 200 nights a year teaching a seminar by that name.

-But he still had to submit a proposal to win over the entire publishing committee.
-To help with that, the editor sent him a proposal from another author he had discovered.
+He still had to submit a proposal to win over the publishing committee in new York City.
+To help with that, the editor sent him a proposal from another author he’d discovered.
 His name was Larry Winget and his book was Shut Up, Stop Whining, and Get a Life.

-Glenn patterned his proposal after Larry’s but knew he was out of his league when it came to writing the book.
+Glenn patterned his proposal after Larry’s but knew he was out of his league when it came to writing.
 So he added this promise to the proposal:

-“I won’t be your best-writing or best-selling author.
-But I will be your hardest working.”
+“I won’t be your best writing or best selling author.
+But I will be your hardest working, most low maintenance, and most reliable.”

-His first book with Wiley was How to Manage Problem Employees.
+His first book with Wiley was titled How to Manage Problem Employees.

 That book was How to be the Employee Your Company Can’t Live Without.

-By this time, Glenn’s confidence had soared and he set out to make this one a bestseller.
+By now, Glenn’s confidence had soared and he set out to make this one a bestseller.

 But his dreams were crushed when he got a piece of devastating news from his new publicist in San Francisco just weeks before his new book was to be released.